shidomnt/nvim-config/README.md

 [Note]
 - Can run on both Window and Linux
-- Using packer to manage plugins
+- Using Packer to manage plugins

 [Requirement]
 - NodeJS
 - Python
 - Git
-- vim-plug
 - ripgrep
 - Gcc lastest (mingw)